bobbyiliev/101-linux-commands-ebook/ebook/en/content/005-the-tail-command.md

 ### Refresh the output on any new entry in a file

-It possible to let tail output any new line added to the file your are looking into.
+It is possible to let tail output any new line added to the file you are looking into.
 So if a new log entry is written to the file, it will immediately be shown in your output.
-This can be done via `--follow` or `-f` as option.
+This can be done via `--follow` or `-f` as an option.

 Example: